cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/02-GKE-basics.md

 will have access to Google Cloud via the
 [ARCHIVER project](https://www.archiver-project.eu/).
-Alternatively, you can create a Google Cloud account and you will get free credits worth $300, valid for 90 days.
+Alternatively, you can create a Google Cloud account and you will get free credits worth $300, valid for 90 days (requires a credit card).

 The following steps will be performed using the [Google Cloud Platform console](https://console.cloud.google.com/).

+> ## Use an incognito/private browser window
+>
+> We strongly recommend you use an incognito/private browser window
+> to avoid possible confusion and mixups with personal Google accounts
+> you might have.
+>
+{: .callout}

 ## Find your cluster

 By now, you should already have created your first Kubernetes cluster.
 In case you do not find it, use the "Search products and resources" field to search and select "Kubernetes Engine".
+It should show up there.

 ## Open the working environment